hburn7/TRT2API/README.md

 }
 ```

 * `/{playerID}/matches` - This endpoint returns all matches involving the player with the given player ID.
 Matches are returned where the player was either Player 1 or Player 2.
 Returns an empty array if the player has not participated in any matches.
+Returns status code 400 if the specified ID does not belong to any player.

 For example, the following might be a typical response for `/api/players/12345/matches`:
 ```json